Sydney’s Specialists in rising damp solutions

 6. Gravitomagnetic Amplification Devices

 If the device did what they say it does, then the technology would be used elsewhere, but it is not.
 If you could actually amplify the gravitomagnetic waves (of planet earth) then rising damp would surely not be the ONLY use of this technology.
+I have photos of what it inside these expensive bubbles.
+Just ask and I’ll be happy to show you.

 We are Licenced Waterproofers and we have a reputation for dealing with some pretty crazy underground waterproofing problems.
-When we deal with running water through the wall of a basement in Vaucluse and the client puts a cinema in the room after we have finished waterproofing, what we do REALLY needs to work and we need to trust the products we use to get the longest lasting result.
+When we deal with running water through the wall of a basement in Vaucluse and the client puts a cinema in the room after we have finished waterproofing, what we do REALLY needs to work and we need to trust the products we use so we get the longest lasting result.

 We use the best systems because it almost totally limits our liability and the chance of failure is very close to zero.